CodeforSouth/Proposals/Florida Housing Coalition/RFP - Website Redesign - by  April 30/PROPOSAL.md

 ## Executive Summary

 Thank you Florida Housing Coalition for inviting Code for South to provide assistance in the website redesign.
-This project is estimated to take X and cost Y. You'll find a complete breakdown of the work and costs below.
+This project is estimated to take roughly 2 months and cost $13,000.
+You'll find a complete breakdown of the work and costs below.

 ## Implementation